nietakipawel/crossplane-claim/README.md

 ## Tools
 - Flux as GitOps, but the same could be achieved with ArgoCD or Rancher Fleet
-- Kind k8s cluster, AKS, EKS or any managed service is fine too
+- Kind k8s cluster, AKS, EKS, or any managed service is fine too
 - kubectl
 - GitHub (Flux infra repository, claim repository)
 - Crossplane and Crossplane CLI